AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

     chmod -R 700 /home/rjmetric/.ssh
 ```

-## Creating an Magento BI MongoDB user {#mongodb}
+## Creating an MBI MongoDB user {#mongodb}

 MongoDB servers have two run modes - [one with the "auth" option](../#auth) `(mongod -- auth)` and one without, [which is the default](../#default).
 The steps for creating a MongoDB user will vary a bit depending on what mode your server is using, so be sure to verify the mode before continuing.

 #### If your server uses the Auth Option: {#auth}

-When connecting to multiple databases, you can add the user by logging into MongoDB as an admin user and running the following commands. **Note that to see all available databases, the Magento BI user requires the permissions to run `listDatabases.`**
+When connecting to multiple databases, you can add the user by logging into MongoDB as an admin user and running the following commands. **Note that to see all available databases, the MBI user requires the permissions to run `listDatabases.`**

-This command will grant the Magento BI user access **to all databases**:
+This command will grant the MBI user access **to all databases**:

 ```bash
     use admin
     db.createUser('rjmetric', '< secure password here >', true)
 ```

-Use this command to grant the Magento BI user access **to a single database**:
+Use this command to grant the MBI user access **to a single database**:

 ```bash
     use < database name >